Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 # etc ... etc .... etc ...
 ```

 It is important to note that a `hosts` file cannot understand wild card domains.
 So adding `0.0.0.0 *.doubleclick.net` will not work.
 You must specify each and every variation of a domain name that is in use and up to no good.

-Lucky for you our massive hosts file compiled from over 25 sata input sources already does this for you.
+Lucky for you our massive hosts file compiled from over 25 independent data input sources already does this for you.
 So it is as simple as downloading our `hosts` file and keeping it up to date as we update the hosts file several times a week as new threats emerg.

 ************************************************